LuisGC/blog/content/2018/02/fosdem-2018-Saturday.md

 The _Open Source_ label was born in February 3rd 1998, so we celebrated its 20th Anniversary during the opening day of FOSDEM 2018.
 Simon (President of the [OSI](https://opensource.org/)) summarized the evolution of the Open Source environment in the last two decades, also guessing what are going to be the main challenges for the Free Open Source Software for it's third decade.

-He remarked that Open Source projects should not have a business model, the companies that uses those OS projects are the ones that need a realistic business model.
+He remarked that Open Source (OS) projects should not have a business model, the companies that uses those OS projects are the ones that need a realistic business model.
 I totally agree with this, OS projects can be relevant and positive for the society in a lot more ways than profitability of the founders.
 Open Source allows software users and developers to advance in their software freedom at work as well as in private.

 He labeled the first decade (1998-2008) the decade of _Advocacy & Controversy_.
 We all still remember when [in 2001 Steve Ballmer as CEO of Microsoft said "Linux is a cancer"](https://www.theregister.co.uk/2001/06/02/ballmer_linux_is_a_cancer/) (although now [apparently he loves it](http://www.zdnet.com/article/ballmer-i-may-have-called-linux-a-cancer-but-now-i-love-it/)), or in 2005 when UNIX was made Open Source, or 2007 when Java was also made Open Source.
 In the beginning most OS was a proprietary replacement, but at the end of the decade everyone understood OS as a benefit.